alykat/snowzilla-traffic/README.md

 The morning of the January 2016 blizzard, my husband showed me Google Maps on his phone, with North Carolina's highways lit up with bad traffic: "I guess we know where the storm is!"

-When we got home, I wrote a quick, crude [PhantomJS](http://phantomjs.org) script to take regular screenshots of Google Maps for the rest of the day.
+Inspired, I wrote a quick, crude [PhantomJS](http://phantomjs.org) script to take regular screenshots of Google Maps for the rest of the day.
 Then I selected the screenshots I wanted to use and turned them into a GIF using [ImageMagick](http://www.imagemagick.org/script/convert.php).

 The final gif includes screengrabs taken roughly every half-hour.
 There's a gap between 2 and 4 p.m. (sadly, right about when the storm hits Washington, D.C., in earnest) when my script threw an error and I didn't notice.